UCLA-MDSH/ucla-mdsh.github.io/pages/FAQ.md

 ### Academics and Student Life

-**Q**: Is it possible to enroll in this program at the same as another UCLA degree program?\
+**Q**: Is it possible to enroll in this program at the same time as another UCLA degree program?\
 **A**: Taking two UCLA degree programs at the same time is called mixed enrollment.
 Because MDSH is a new degree program, it is not yet set up for this.
-We hope to allow mixed enrollment with MDSH in the 2024-2025 academic year.
+We hope to allow mixed enrollment with MDSH in future years.

 **Q**: Can students enrolled in this program also take other non-MDSH courses at UCLA?\
-**A**: As of the 2023-2024 academic year, no.  We hope to expand MDSH students' eligibility for other courses in the future.
+**A**: MDSH students can take non-MDSH courses at UCLA.
+However, non-MDSH courses do not count towards the 48-unit requirement for the MDSH program and students will be charged extra tuition.

 **Q**: If I have a recent MPH degree from UCLA, can some of the classes be waived?\
-**A**: At the moment, no. In the future, we hope to allow mixed enrollment with the MDSH, which may allow for waiving certain classes.
+**A**: The Public Heath C201 course can be waived if you got a degree from a [CEPH-accredited School of Public Health](https://ceph.org/about/org-info/who-we-accredit/accredited/).
+You have to take an extra MDSH elective to satisfy the 48-unit requirement of the MDSH program.

 **Q**: Upon degree completion, will the transcript or degree state that the program was completed in hybrid mode, or part-time?\
 **A**: No.  Neither the transcript nor Degree will mention the hybrid course mode.
 The MDSH program is considered a full-time program for F-1 Visa purposes, however, domestic students are welcome to take the program part-time.
 Transcripts will reflect each student's actual course enrollment per quarter.

 **Q**: Can MDSH students live in the University dormitories?\
 **A**: Yes, although there may be a waiting list.
+Please contact the [UCLA Housing](https://portal.housing.ucla.edu/) for more information.

 **Q**: What are the computer requirements for MDSH courses?\
 **A**: For the MDSH coursework, computers with a minimum of 32GB RAM and 1 TB hard disk suffice.